Bylong Valley Way: Mid-Western Regional Council

 Mid-Western Regional council plan to replace the single lane Carwell Bridge between Kandos and Ilford between mid-2009 and mid-2010.

 Railway

-The Sandy Hollow–Gulgong railway line and part of the Merriwa railway line, which form the Australian Rail Track Corporation's Ulan line between Muswellbrook and Gulgong, follow the same valleys as the Bylong Valley Way from near the Golden Highway to near Bylong, where the railway line continues west as the road turns south.
+The Sandy Hollow-Gulgong railway line and part of the Merriwa railway line, which form the Australian Rail Track Corporation's Ulan line between Muswellbrook and Gulgong, follow the same valleys as the Bylong Valley Way from near the Golden Highway to near Bylong, where the railway line continues west as the road turns south.

 The Ulan line crosses the road three times, twice at level crossings and once on a bridge over the road.
-One level crossing is close to the Golden Highway while the other is close to Bylong.
+One level crossing is close to Golden Highway while the other is close to Bylong.
 The railway bridge is on the western side of Coxs Gap, between the level crossings.

 The Gwabegar railway line crosses the road on at a level crossing the northern side of Rylstone.
 All three of the level crossings have flashing warning lights but not boom gates.